rtfenter/AI-Agent-Meaning-Drift-Case-Study/README.md

 }
 ```

-Every subsystem must respect this.
+Every subsystem must respect it.
-No reinterpretation unless required for safety.
+Reinterpretation only occurs when genuinely required for safety.

 ### B. Memory Invariant Layer
-A constraint that prevents memory from deleting user-defined instructions:
+A rule ensuring user constraints persist verbatim across memory cycles:

 ```
-If a user declares constraints, they persist verbatim across memory cycles.
+If a user declares constraints, they persist verbatim unless the user changes them.
 ```

 ### C. Safety Layer Contract
-Safety may **block** unsafe tasks,
+The safety layer should **block** unsafe tasks,
-but should not **reinterpret** safe ones.
+but should not **reinterpret** otherwise safe instructions.

 ---